-The 754 posts a completion code in IOPB Byte 1; a completion code is only valid if Done is set.
-Table 6-2 lists the completion codes (all codes not listed in this table are reserved); Table 6-3 lists the returned values for the various codes.
-The following subsections describe these codes, along with any required corrective action.
+The 753 posts a completion code in IOPB Byte 1.
+A completion code is only valid if Done is set.
+Table 6-2 lists the completion codes.
+All codes not listed in this table are reserved.
+Table 6-3 lists the returned values for the various codes.
+The following subsections describe these codes and any required corrective action.